socomsystems/documentation/developer_manual/client_apis/WebDAV/search.rst

 Search
 ======

-Nextcloud implements rfc5323_ WebDAV search to allow clients to search for files on the server.
+cyfrSpaces implements rfc5323_ WebDAV search to allow clients to search for files on the server.
 WebDAV search allows for fairly complex search queries with filtering and sorting on multiple properties.

-This document describes how to use WebDAV search with a Nextcloud server and provides some example queries, full details of the api can be found at rfc5323_.
+This document describes how to use WebDAV search with a cyfrSpaces server and provides some example queries, full details of the api can be found at rfc5323_.

 Making search requests